thesamesam/archtools/classic/README.md

 Currently, `simpleworker.py` will:

-1. Grab any open bugs from Bugzilla for the given architecture, ignoring bugs with a sepcific tag used to show e.g. another worker is processing this bug.
+1. Grab any open bugs from Bugzilla for the given architecture, ignoring bugs with a specific tag used to show e.g. another worker is processing this bug.

 2. Run `tatt` on it to generate testing scripts.